hmattinson/Dissertation_Excello/Documents/Dissertation Skeleton.md

 Reasons for making design decisions.
 Link to research.

+Explain order in which I will talk about things (breadcrumbs) to ensure the examiner knows that actual implementation is coming.

 ### 3.1) Initial Prototype

 Description of how turtles and notes will interact to create music.